szoio/szoio.github.io/_posts/2018-11-10-redux-patterns-and-principles.md

 in the Redux pattern is helpful in simplifying the reasoning around a UI App.
 However the benefits are frequently discarded by not using Redux effectively, and result a compromised user experience or performance and/or the need for complex workarounds.
 We discuss how to use the Redux effectively to avoid common pitfalls, and delivery a responsive, flicker-free user experience with minimal spinners.

+Much of the complexity in a front end application, revolves around fetching data from the backend.
+This is not something that is discussed frequently, it is almost accepted as a given that this is complexity that simply needs to be managed.
+However with some thought and planning, it turns out that a lot of this complexity can be localised, contained, or abstracted away, leaving the front end developer to get on with the job of making it look fantastic.

-The fundamental issue revolves around data validity and refreshes.
+The biggest issue revolves around data validity and refreshes.
 A strategy is required to manage this effectively.
 Data in a React app is generally loaded on demand by calling into a backend webservice.
 This is done when entering a page for the first time.
 This is generally handled by fetching the data, and giving some user feedback that some loading is occurring.
 Often something like a spinner is displayed in the meantime.